 Labour is working harder and smarter to keep our communities safe, break the cycle of offending, tackle the root causes of crime, and right historic wrongs.
 We’re building an effective, inclusive, and humane justice system to better support victims and their families.

-Here are some of the steps we’re taking to make the justice system work for everyone and keep communities safe:
+Here are some of the steps we’re taking to keep communities safe and ensure our justice system work for everyone:

 Tackling terrorism and gun violence

 In the wake of March 15, we developed a raft of initiatives to promote inclusion and safety for all New Zealanders, and we also got serious about guns quickly, fairly, and safely.
-We banned military-style semi-automatic weapons, increased sentences and penalties for firearms crimes, and passed legislation to introduce a firearms registry.
+We banned military-style semi-automatic weapons, increased sentences and penalties for firearms crimes, passed legislation to introduce a firearms registry, and we’re establishing a Firearms Business Unit within Police.
 Our gun buy-back scheme and police seizures have taken more than 60,000 prohibited firearms out of circulation.
-We’re also strengthening counter-terrorism laws and ensuring the right legislative tools are available to intervene early and prevent harm.
+We’ve also strengthened counter-terrorism laws and ensured the right legislative tools are available to intervene early and prevent harm.

 We’re breaking the cycle of family and sexual violence.
+We’ve launched Te Aorerekura – our country’s first national strategy and action plan to eliminate family violence and sexual violence.
 We’ve passed the Family Violence and Family Violence (Amendments) Acts and we’re reforming and investing in the Family Court to give New Zealanders a safe, sensitive platform to have their voice heard.
-We’re working to enable our community-led, whānau-centred services to provide sustained and holistic support built around families and whānau and we’re extending early support to help people stop using violence.
+We’re also working to enable our community-led, whānau-centred services to provide sustained and holistic support built around families and whānau and we’re extending early support to help people stop using violence.

-We’re making sure the justice system lives up to its name.
+We’re making sure the justice system continues to live up to its name.
 We launched a Royal Commission of Inquiry into Abuse in State Care, supporting survivors to tell their stories and be heard.
 We established the Criminal Cases Review Commission to independently investigate alleged miscarriages of justice, and restored the right to vote to all eligible prisoners serving less than three years.
-We’ve also passed legislation to wipe unjust historic homosexual convictions from criminal records, and are working to ban harmful and outdated conversion practices.
+We’ve also passed legislation to wipe unjust historic homosexual convictions from criminal records, and have banned harmful and outdated conversion practices.

 If re-elected, Labour will continue transforming our justice system and keeping communities safe.